Practical advice, insight, and inspiration so you can reach for excellence and resist the tide of “good enough” work.

 Punch in your email to get 2 free chapters from the book and 2 audio interview segments.
 These chapters and interview segments stand on their own, and will also give you an introduction to three of the books main themes.

 A: You bet!
 I've spent hundreds of hours putting together the content of this book and interview series, and it's all based on my decades-long career as a creative professional.
-I'm confident that the contents of the book and the interview series are well worth the small investment of $39.
+I'm confident that the contents of the book and the interview series are well worth $39.

 If, however, you're not delighted with your purchase, just email me within 30 days of your purchase and I'll be happy to give you a full refund.
 No questions asked (though hopefully you'll be willing to share with me what you didn't like about it so I can make improvements).